 Now you have all the elements of your Roasted Ratatouille Salad.

 To assemble your salad, toss/layer the zucchini, capsicum and red onion through the roasted vegetable vegetables.
 Add the dressing and scatter over pomegranate seeds and basil tips.
-To make it a compete meal I serve it on a bed of millet, which is a great GF alternative to couscous.
+To make it a complete meal I serve it on a bed of millet, which is a great GF alternative to couscous.
 Any of your favourite grains could be a great companion for this colourful and tasty salad.